-The Student Ambassador Program consists of exemplary students who represent the Department of Communication at formal and informal recruiting events.
-As students who are majoring or minoring in communication at Bowling Green State University, they are well positioned to tell prospective students about the Department of Communication’s curriculum, courses, activities, and organizations.
+The Student Ambassador Program consists of exemplary students who represent the School at formal and informal recruiting events.
+As students who are majoring or minoring in communication at Bowling Green State University, they are well positioned to tell prospective students about Communication’s curriculum, courses, activities, and organizations.

-- Represent the Department of Communication as a Student Ambassador at recruitment events, such as Bowling Green State University’s Preview Day and the School’s Media and Communication Day.
+- Represent the School as a Student Ambassador at recruitment events, such as Bowling Green State University’s Preview Day and the School’s Media and Communication Day.
 Each Student Ambassador will be required to participate in a minimum of 2 official recruitment activities each academic year.

-- Meet with prospective students who are interested the Department of Communication
+- Meet with prospective students who are interested in Communication

 - Attend one Student Ambassador meeting at the beginning of the academic year

 - Make a difference!
-Student Ambassadors will play an important role in recruiting students to the Department of Communication.
+Student Ambassadors will play an important role in recruiting students to the School.

-- Student recognition and visibility: Student Ambassadors will be recognized at the Department of Communication’s award ceremony in March or April.
+- Student recognition and visibility: Student Ambassadors will be recognized at the Awards ceremony in March or April.
 In addition, their names will be listed on the Department of Communication’s website.

 - Enhanced resumes!
 Members are encouraged to add their involvement in the Student Ambassador Program on their resumes.
 Moreover, Student Ambassadors will get special opportunities to cultivate their interpersonal and professional communication skills at recruitment events.